 For multiple frame operation on SAPI 0, the Layer 3 shall indicate the priority of each message by providing a priority value in a DL-DATA-REQUEST primitive.
-Layer 3 messages with a priority value of "high" are allowed to preempt preceding untransmitted and partially transmitted layer 3 messages with a priority value of "low".
-Layer 3 messages with a priority value of "normal" shall neither preempt not be preempted by other Layer 3 messages.
+Layer 3 messages with a priority value of "high" are allowed to preempt preceeding untransmitted and partially transmitted layer 3 messages with a priority value of "low".
+Layer 3 messages with a priority value of "low".

 On receiving a DL-DATA-REQUEST carrying a Layer 3 message with a "high" priority value, the data link layer entity shall discard all preceding untransmitted Layer 3 messages using the same data link layer connection (i.e. same SAPI and channel) that have a 'low" priority value.
 Layer 3 messages with a "low" priority value whose entire contents have been transmitted, but for which acknowledgements are still outstanding, shall not be affected.
-If there is any layer 3 message (at most one) with a "low" priority value for which some but not all octets were transmitted, the data link layer shall discard all untransmitted octets following the first N201 untransmitted octets if the total number of untransmitted octets exceeds N201.
-If there are N201 or fewer untransmitted octets, no data shall be discarded.
-When untransmitted octets are discarded, the remaining N201 untransmitted octets shall be transmitted when permitted by flow control in a single I frame with the M bit set to "0".
+If there is any layer 3 message (at most one) with a "low" priority value for which some but not all octets were transmitted, the data link layer shall discard all untransmitted octets following the first N201 untransmitted octets if the total number of untransmitted octets are discarded, the remaining N201 untransmitted octets shall be transmitted when permitted by flow control in a single I frame with the M bit set to "0".